-- Annual Theme Designing for Climate Change
+- Annual Theme Education

 - Design + Technical

 - Cities + Community

 - History + Theory

 The Research Medal is awarded for the best research across all four categories.

 Commendations in each category will be made at the discretion of the judges.
 Winners of the Awards, and those receiving commendations, will receive a certificate and a citation from the President.
 The winner of the Research Medal will receive a certificate and citation in addition to the Research Medal.